ligan92/starter-academic-1/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate of the Institute of Automation, Chinese Academy of Sciences starting in 2019.
-My research interests mainly focus on the efficient optimization of neural networks, including knowledge distillation, neural network structure search and model pruning and quantification.
+My research interests mainly focus on the Efficient Training and Inference Methods for Networks, including knowledge distillation, Neural architecture search and Network quantization.

 I am about to open source a strong baseline of knowledge distillation and other open source projects.
 Welcome to overseas exchanges and cooperation and a bright future !